laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 </iframe>
 {:center: style="text-align: center"}
-_A demonstration of what happens if a jab is started by a defender exactly 4 frames, more than 4 frames, and less than 4 frames after a switch kick started by the attacker._
+_A demonstration of what happens if a jab is started by a defender exactly 4 frames, more than 4 frames, and less than 4 frames after a switch kick started by the attacker.
+The difference in start time between the jabs is basically imperceptible though._
 {:center}

-So there's actually a ~4 frame window where a player can see the start of the kick, start a jab after the kick and then hit the opponent first _even though they attacked last_.
+So there's actually a ~4 frame window where a player can see the start of the kick, start a jab after the kick started and then hit the opponent first _even though they attacked last_.
-However, that's way too fast for a human to react to.
+However, 4 frames is way too little time for a human to react to.
 A human is only able to react to a visual signal of about ~20 frames or more.
-Even then reacting properly in a timescale of this short a length takes a good amount of practice and focus.
-So the question of whether the switch kick or the jab would hit first still seems arbitrary since the difference is imperceptible.
+Even then, reacting properly in a timescale of ~20 frames takes a good amount of practice and focus.
+So the question of whether the switch kick or the jab would hit first still seems arbitrary since neither move can be reacted to anyway.
 But there are situations where a difference of even a single frame does end up being significant.
 This is where the concept of frame advantage comes in.

 ## Move properties and frame advantage